 To add a new variable, just click the + sign at the top right corner of the bottom panel seen when the Variables tab is selected.

-Currently there four types of variables: String, Integer, Boolean and Double.
+Currently there are six types of variables: String, Integer, Boolean, Double, Array and Object.

 Every variable has a scope.
 Global scope can be seen by the main flow and all the subflows.
 Flow scope can only be seen by the sub flows or main flow.